 The visitors' books can still be found at the hotel and present a wonderful record of previous guests.
 Many visitors enjoy looking up parents, grandparents or even their own names from previous trips in years gone by.

-Over the past 30 years the Cloud Hotel has won numerous accolades and most recently was awarded 2 red AA stars (the AA's supreme Inspectors' Choice used to recognise hotels that stand out as the very best) before being upgraded again to 3 AA Stars in 2013.
+The Cloud Hotel has won numerous accolades and most recently was awarded 2 red AA stars (the AA's supreme Inspectors' Choice used to recognise hotels that stand out as the very best) before being upgraded again to 3 AA Stars in 2013.